Looking for the best Windows patch management software to automate Microsoft and 3rd party updates?

 Finding the Right Patch Management Software

 Patch management is a process that must be done on a regular basis, all end points need to be scanned and patched.
 In computer networks, it takes just one machine to get compromised to open the door to a large scale breach.
-This is why its so important to have the right patch management solution in place.
+This is why it’s so important to have the right patch management solution in place.

 Risk based Security’s latest vulnerability report shows a 38% increase in the number of vulnerabilities over the previous year.

-When searching for a patch management software it can be overwhelming and be challenging with all the different products on the market.
+When searching for patch management software it can be overwhelming and be challenging with all the different products on the market.
 If you talk to a sales person they always say their software is the best or it’s the only one on the market that has these amazing features.
 The right solution is going to depend on your requirements and your policy.

-Keeping servers, workstations and all those applications up to date on patches is no easy task.
+Keeping servers, workstations, and all those applications up to date on patches is no easy task.
 Factor in mobile users, different operating systems, and trying to not disrupt users just make the task much more challenging.

 The patch management software you choose must have the right set of features in order to keep all those systems patched.
 Here are the features you should look for (the top 6 list I provided above all have these features).

-1. 3rd Party Patching
+1. 3rd Party patch management

 You need to get patches deployed as quickly as possible but you also need to test them before deploying them enterprise wide.
-Some of the best tools have the ability to auto deploy to a test group and after x amount of days with no issues it will auto approve to all computers.
-Not all will have this ability but you they should have the option to auto deploy when new patches are available.
+Some of the best tools have the ability to auto deploy to a test group and after x amount of days with no issues, it will auto approve to all computers.
+Not all will have this ability but they should have the option to auto deploy when new patches are available.

 3. Create custom deployments

 You may need to deploy a patch or update to a specific group of computers.
-The tool should have the ability to create custom groups, such as by operating system, by department, by java version or however you want.
+The tool should have the ability to create custom groups, such as by operating system, by department, by java version, or however you want.
 You may need to apply an emergency patch to Windows 10 computers or computers on a specific version of java, being able to deploy to custom groups makes this easier.

 4. Pre Built Packages